erg-lang/erg/doc/EN/syntax/type/07_patch.md

 ## For-All Patch

 A patch can be defined not only for one specific type, but also for "function types in general" and so on.
 In this case, the term to which the degree of freedom is to be given is given as an argument (in the case below, `T: Type`).
-A patch defined in this way is called an all-symmetric patch.
+A patch defined in this way is called a for-all patch.
-As you can see, an all-symmetric patch is precisely a function that returns a patch, but it can also be considered a patch in its own right.
+As you can see, a for-all patch is precisely a function that returns a patch, but it can also be considered a patch in its own right.

 ```python
 FnType T: Type = Patch(T -> T)